 - Seek medical help if you feel unwell.

-This update includes water quality data from 30 August to the most recent available test results, collected on 7 November.
+This update includes water quality data from 30 August 2018 to the most recent available test results, collected on 16 April 2019.

 We have tested water for a range of pollutants from the Stony Creek area and continue to advise not to eat fish taken from Stony Creek.
 However, based on the results of testing of water quality, there are no concerns regarding fishing and other recreational activities in the Lower Yarra River and Hobsons Bay.
-We advise to avoid contact with the water and sludge in Stony Creek and to keep pets from swimming or drinking the water.
+We advise avoiding contact with the water and sludge in Stony Creek and to keep pets from swimming or drinking the water.

 Concentrations of these chemicals were very high in Stony Creek on Thursday 30 August and caused rapid death of fish and aquatic life in Stony Creek and in some cases exceeded human health recreational contact guidelines for several days after the fire.
 Concentrations of these chemicals have declined significantly over time.

 Results from regular water quality monitoring at fixed sites in Stony Creek